 5. You Want to Lock In a Low Rate Now

-For example, with Bestow, you can apply for a term life insurance policy online without a medical exam, and with rates starting at just $11 a month.
-In fact, you can apply right now and, if approved, purchase up to $1.5 million in coverage to help provide some financial protection for the bright future ahead.
+For example, with Bestow, you can apply for a term life insurance policy online without a medical exam and with rates starting at just $11 a month.
+You can apply right now and, if approved, purchase up to $1.5 million in coverage to help provide some financial protection for the bright future ahead.

 Get A Life Insurance Quote Today

 So what’s the bottom line?
 Even if you’re single today, you might not be in a few years.
 Life changes quickly, and so do your insurance needs.
 Whether you are single or married with two kids, you likely have people who depend on you.
-If any of this rings true, you may want to consider looking into life insurance.
+If any of this rings true, you may consider looking into life insurance.

-You can check out your options with a free life insurance quote right now.
-Getting a quote with Bestow takes seconds, and our 100% online application can be completed in minutes.
+Check out your options with a free life insurance quote right now.
+Get a personalized estimate with Bestow in seconds, and complete our 100% online application in minutes.